LeslyeCream/Lagom-Obsidian-Theme/README.md

   font-weight: 500 !important;
 }
 ```
-The following settings can be pasted directly into the style settings to achieve the Lagom look as shown in the screenshots.
+The following snippet can be pasted directly into the style settings to achieve the Lagom look as shown in the screenshots.

 ```
 {